dsavg/Chess_Visualization_Project/README.md

 # Chess Visualization Project

 This repo hosts the Final Project for the Data Visualization course from the Master's in Data Science at USF.
+Due to the large size of the pgn file, we neede to store it in [Google Drive](https://drive.google.com/file/d/1cbPOdqe6QRi8fLIDinbIybAc3C1pACiw/view).

 ## Authors:
 * Danai Avgerinou - [LinkedIn](https://www.linkedin.com/in/danai-avgerinou/)